netoe1/creeper.c/README.md

 # About features

 - There's a function called <strong>enableForking()</strong>, it allow the process forking, when a SIGKILL proceed.
 So, when you kill by terminal, probably the computer has to crash.
-- Creeper'll create a lot of files, so you HD will overthink, cure careful.
+- Creeper'll create a lot of files, so you HD will overthink, be careful.

 # Again: